Back to Home Page or Contents Page or People or Index

 In 1962, a grimoire entitled Great and Powerful Sea Ghost was

 published in Amsterdam.
 Its authorship is attributed to Dr. Faust.
-The introduction
+The

-Mephistopheles to Faust to be his servant.
+agreed to send Mephistopheles to Faust to be his servant.
 A.G.H.